nathanjent/nathanjent.github.io/_defaults/posts.md

 ---
 layout: post.liquid

-title: First Post
+title: A Post
 is_draft: true
 ---

-# This is our first Post!
+# This is our Post!

-Welcome to the first post ever on cobalt.rs!
+It's great!